Ravnur-Inc/ams-api-replacement-demo-app/event-grid-sample/webjobs-storage-queue/Readme.md

 dotnet run
 ```

-If you want to monitor concrete job you need to specify arguments
+If you want to monitor a specific job, you need to specify arguments:

 ```console
 dotnet run <transform name> <job name>
 ```

-## Monitor
+## Monitor the queue
+The runtime listens for messages in the Storage Queue and prints them:

 ![example](example.png)

-## Stop
+## Stop the application

-To stop application press any key.
-Be aware that it will consume all messages from your queue.
+Press any key to stop the application.
+Be aware that all messages from your queue will disappear.

 ## Useful links